realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Nano_Banana.md

 Prompt 13
 Make my photo Overhead high angle 3:4 full-body shot of a man lying relaxed on the hood of an orange Lamborghini Urus in a dim basement garage.
 Wearing a crisp white open collar shirt, brown trousers, polished shoes, and a leather strap watch.
 Tattoo visible on forearm.
 Soft sunbeam lighting with natural reflections on car, cinematic warm color grading, shallow depth of field, creamy bokeh, hyper-realistic 8K detail, billionaire vibe.

+Prompt 14
+Ultra HD 8K Photorealistic ultra HD 8K portrait of a well-groomed man with dark hair and a full beard in a perfectly tailored black three-piece suit, white dress shirt, black silk tie and white pocket square, wearing matte black sunglasses and adjusting a luxury wristwatch with both hands.
+Low-key studio lighting from the subject's right creating dramatic Rembrandt shadows and a crisp cast shadow on a neutral wall.